 Both sites are viewed as authorities by Google so there is an advantage in listing with them.
 Both sites will try and sell you upgrades and there is no question that those features do better than free listings.
 Both sites allow customers to leave reviews which can be a positive or a negative.

 Although there are risks putting your businesses out there to receive reviews, the risk of not being listed and competing for leads on these website has the potential to be a greater risk to your bottom line.
 Review sites are a big part of local business marketing, so it’s better to get to know them and how you can use them to help grow your business and connect with more customers and clients.
+Get help with digital review service providers!

 Get More 5-Star Customer Reviews for Your Service Business – on Autopilot.
 Sign up for Maxx Reviews and maximize your online reputation without the loss of your time.
 Questions?
 Send us a message or give us a call at (888) 593-0505.